-Fermentation is a practice that dates back to thousands of years ago.
-What started out as an accident has gone on to be researched even today because of its amazing qualities it brings to foods.
+Fermentation is a practice that dates back thousands of years ago.
+What started out as an accident has gone on to be researched even today because of the amazing qualities it brings to foods.
 The practice of fermentation is not only a great way to preserve food, but also improves the health of food.

 This post explores the benefits of fermented carrots and provides you with a recipe for an easy way to add these gut-boosting foods to your diet.

 Fermentation is a chemical process where healthy bacteria break down sugar molecules without air.
 Certain bacteria work to release alcohol, carbon dioxide, and organic acids to change the consistency of a food product, helping to preserve it [R].

 Typically used to create alcoholic beverages like wine and beer, fermentation research identified that the production of beneficial bacteria in dairy, vegetables, legumes, grains, and fruits is also possible.